KomodoPlatform/Documentation/docs/notary/setup-Komodo-Notary-Node.md

     ```bash
     adduser dragonhound # to add a new user
+    passwd dragonhound # set a password for new user
     usermod -aG sudo dragonhound # to give the user sudo permissions
     su - dragonhound # to switch to the new user
     ```